Loading...

 Lab 46: System Logs Monitor (/var/log)

-Investigate failed SSH attempts and missing scheduled-task output by reviewing common system logs under /var/log .
-Use targeted filtering and simple counting to quantify activity and validate what happened.
+Investigate failed SSH attempts and missing scheduled-task output by reviewing common logs under /var/log .
+Use targeted filtering and simple counting to quantify activity and confirm what happened.

 troubleshooting security services